Friends of the Kentucky Theater

 - Improved sound system compatible with modern movies’ demands.
 Completed along with digital conversion.

-- Increase the level of comfort for patrons to a competitive level with other cinemas.
+- Increase the level of comfort for patrons to a competitive level with modern cinemas.
+Installation of state of the art LOOP system for the hearing impaired completed spring 2014.

 How to Donate Online or With A Check